 World Gas Markets: 4 Categories

 Natural gas prices are influenced based on regional factors.
-The Independent Natural Gas Information Site (Natgas.info) breaks down global markets into four categories:
+The Independent Natural Gas Information Site (Natgas.info) breaks down global markets into 4 categories:

 - Gas-on-gas markets – liberal, volatile (e.g., Canada, US)